techstartucalgary/Docs/src/projects/demos/README.md

 ## Agenda

-We'll go to the table where you are with your team.
+We'll go to the table where you are with your team and talk with you there.

 Driven by the project manager: